-Husband looking around pantry, shouts to wife: “where’s the peanut butter!?”
+Husband in the pantry, shouts to wife: “where’s the peanut butter!?”
 Wife: “in the pantry on the middle shelf”.
 Husband: “no it’s not, I bet you hid it again.”
 Wife sighs, gets up and walks to the pantry.
 “My darling (knowing smile), you are looking at it, look there it is, right in front of you.”
 Husband: (other husband, never me), that’s weird, how did you do that?

 Did you take the red pill or the blue pill?

 It’s all about perception, selection and the way our brains process information.
 The reason we look without seeing, is that we filter stuff through our preconceived ideas, – our Gestalt, – our Schemata.
 I will prove this to you shortly.
-First we need to ask, ‘is the status quot, the current Church gestalt limiting our walk with God?’
+First we need to ask, ‘is the status quo, the current Church gestalt limiting our walk with God?’
 Can we believe our own belief?

 The good news is that God wants us set free by knowing the truth.
-Knowing implies thinking.
+Knowing however implies thinking.

-Do not be afraid to think, God gave us the greatest thinking machine ever, it sits between your ears, use it.
+Do not be afraid to think, God gave us the greatest thinking machine ever, it sits between our ears, use it.
 Do not just accept everything you are told, even from the most trusted source, people make mistakes, its normal.